IlijaPetrovic/PS-Crap/README.txt

-# My unrelated PowerShell crap and testing
+PowerShell playground for deranged and demented